oozou/ansible-rails-app-server-role/README.md

       * open port 22
       * open port 80
       * open port 443
-    * setup admin user account for devops user(s) using [oozou.add-admin-user](https://github.com/oozou/ansible-add-admin-user)
+  * set authorized keys for user ubuntu
-  * setup a user account for deploymment
+  * setup a user account for deployment
     * setup ssh private and public keys
     * add specified ssh public keys to authorized_keys for deployment user
       * this can include circleci's ssh pub key for capistrano deployments